VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 - The second preview viewport (only visible when the primary preview is present in another window) has been left unused for now.
 It might be a good idea to reconsider if it's useful or not.<secondpreview>
 - the image is reloaded every time we click on a field.
 Could be an area of improvement if you have the time.
 - The CLI could have been implemented with a `QCommandLineParser` instead of doing it from ground-up like we did.
 It may end up being simpler to implement and possesses an already built in help and version option.
 Because the CLI was implemented on the last week of the project, we couldn't dive into the #link("https://doc.qt.io/qt-6/qcommandlineparser.html")[documentation] deep enough.
+- The data structures used to store information about exams might be subject to change since some decisions made were very specific on the test cases we were using to test different features of the program.
 == Preview module
 - Hiding the mouse cursor when moving a corner of a marker could improve accuracy.

 == What needs to be removed

-- [ ] The `JsonLinker` class associates pages with their corresponding Json file by matching the file names
+- The `JsonLinker` class associates pages with their corresponding Json file by matching the file names.
+This class was only useful since we had no other way of associating files.
+Ultimately, Hekzam will contain a library supports this feature.
-- [ ] This association also allows the exam, copies, pages and fields to be initialized using specific data structures
+- This association was also responsible for initialising exam, copies, pages and fields into the dedicated data structures `ExamInfo`, `CopyInfo`, `PageInfo` and `FieldInfo`.
+Those structures will need to be initialised differently.
-- [ ] The `PageInfo` data structure contains an attribute that describes the path of the file it is associated with
+- The `PageInfo` data structure contains an attribute that describes the path of the file it is associated with this will no longer be needed in the final version since the association library will take care of that.
-- [ ] All of these points will not be necessary once the library allowing a page to be associated with its json file is properly implemented
-- [ ] I used the `mViewPort` and `mJSON` namespaces in some parts of the code, but they might be useless, remove them if you will.
+- I used the `mViewPort` and `mJSON` namespaces in some parts of the code, but they might be useless, remove them if you will.

 = OS specific issues
 == MacOS